Spin Doctors Singles & EPs

 1. Can’t Kick The Habit (Single Edit) 4:40

 This is the first single from Spin Doctors’ fifth studio release, “Nice Talking To Me”, (Ruffnation Music).
-The single edit, which features a shortened, fade-out version of the full “Can’t Kick The Habit” recording, is available as a free download at the band’s official website.
+The single edit, which features a shortened, fade-out version of the full “Can’t Kick The Habit” recording, was available as a free download at the band’s official website.
 The single edit was also released as a CD single – which was sent out to US radio stations.
-It does not say “for promotional use only”, so it can be considered a “regular” single release.
-It wasn’t available in stores, though.
+It does not say “for promotional use only”, but wasn’t available in retail stores.

 Epic, 1996, Cat# 663074 2